 Another way to prevent abuse is by making sure that employees are qualified to care for the elderly.
 Just because this is short-term care does not mean that employees should not be trained.
 If you find that your loved one’s needs cannot be met in an adult day care center, you should consider pursuing a more permanent care option.

-Elder adults that can no longer take care of themselves should get monitored.
+Elder adults that can no longer take care of themselves should be monitored.
 A caregiver to an elder, who needs around the clock watch, will need a break.
 That is where adult day care centers come in.
 Though these are less permanent options than nursing homes, be aware that abuse may occur.
 If you suspect that your loved one is being neglected or abused in a adult day care center, alert someone immediately.
 Do not drop them off there for the day anymore.
 Legal actions may be taken against the center immediately.